playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaTestingWebServiceClients.md

 Our server is now running on a random port, that we can access through the `httpPort` method.
 We could build the base URL to pass to the `GitHubClient` using this, however Play has an even simpler mechanism.
 The [`WSTestClient`](api/java/play/test/WSTestClient.html) class provides a `newClient` method that takes in a port number.
 When requests are made using the client to relative URLs, eg to `/repositories`, this client will send that request to localhost on the passed in port.
 This means we can set a base URL on the `GitHubClient` to `""`.
 It also means if the client returns resources with URL links to other resources that the client then uses to make further requests, we can just ensure those a relative URLs and use them as is.

-So now we can create a server, WS client and `GitHubClient` in a `@Before` annotated method, and shut them down in an `@After` annotated method, and then we can test the client in our tests:
+So now we can create a server, WS client and `GitHubClient` in a `@BeforeEach` annotated method, and shut them down in an `@AfterEach` annotated method, and then we can test the client in our tests:

 @[content](code/javaguide/test/junit5/GitHubClientTest.java)